 PHASE ONE RETAINERS

-Once Phase I or early/interceptive Orthodontic Treatment is completed (usually ages 7-10), it is very important that we maintain the expansion of the dental arches and the space for all the permanent teeth we worked so hard to gain with your expanders and/or limited braces.
-Without your full cooperation, unfavorable movement will occur, which can make the 2nd phase of your treatment (full braces when all of the permanent teeth are in) longer and more difficult.
+Once Phase I or early/interceptive orthodontic treatment is finished (typically between ages 7-10), it is important to maintain the expansion of your dental arches and the space created for your permanent teeth with expanders or limited braces.
+Without your full cooperation, unfavorable movement can occur, making the second phase of your treatment (full braces when all permanent teeth are in) longer and more challenging.

-After active Phase 1 treatment your retainer(s) must be worn at least 12 hours per day for several months, including when you sleep.
-Put the retainers in right as you come home from school, and wear them throughout the rest of the afternoon and evening, and then go to sleep with them.
-You do not have to take your retainers to school, that’s where most kids tend to lose them.
-Make sure to brush your teeth and the retainers after dinner, snacking, and before bedtime.
-Take them out in the morning, brush your teeth and the retainers, and store the retainers in the retainer case at home when you go to school.
+After completing Phase 1 treatment, you should wear your retainer(s) for a minimum of 12 hours per day for several months, including during sleep.
+Put the retainers in as soon as you come home from school and wear them throughout the afternoon and evening.
+Remember to brush your teeth and the retainers after dinner, snacks, and before bedtime.
+In the morning, remove the retainers, brush your teeth and the retainers, and store them in the retainer case at home while you go to school.

 FOR ALL TYPES OF RETAINERS:

-When retainers are not being worn for any reason, be absolutely sure to place them in your retainer case.
-Speaking will be slightly impaired for a day or two but will quickly return to normal.
-Your saliva flow will also temporarily increase.
-Upon initial insertion, the retainers might feel tight, but will have a tendency to loosen quickly as teeth adjust.
-The retention phase of treatment lasts for about 12 months and is included in your treatment fee.
-After this time, a nominal office visit charge will apply for retainer adjustments.
+When you’re not wearing your retainers, always make sure to store them in your retainer case.
+Your speech may be slightly affected for a day or two, but it will quickly return to normal.
+You may experience an increase in saliva flow temporarily.
+Initially, the retainers may feel tight, but they will adjust and become more comfortable as your teeth adapt.
+The retention phase of your treatment lasts around 12 months and is included in your treatment fee.
+After this period, there will be a nominal charge for retainer adjustments.

-Should your retainer be lost or damaged, there is a replacement laboratory charge.
-If you lose or break your retainers, please contact us immediately so that we can replace them.
-If retainers are not worn for as little as one to two weeks, they often do not fit and new ones may be required.
+If your retainer is lost or damaged, there will be a replacement laboratory charge.
+Please contact us immediately if you lose or break your retainers so we can arrange for their replacement.
+If you go without wearing your retainers for even just one to two weeks, they may no longer fit properly, and new ones may be needed.

-- DO NOT wear retainers during vigorous sports activities or when swimming.
+- Wear retainers during intense sports activities or while swimming.